Fact checked

 • You can notarize the forms in the future.
 If you become incapacitated and your attorney needs to act on your behalf in relation to property, they can take care of it at that time.
 Only the witnesses and attorneys need to fill out the forms with the notary.
 However, many choose to do it when they execute the document to reduce future stress for their attorney.

-Advanced Care Planning in BC
+Advanced care planning in BC

 Advanced care planning is the process of creating a plan for your future healthcare and end-of-life care needs.
 In British Columbia, the advanced care planning process includes writing down your healthcare preferences, selecting a decision-maker to act on your behalf, and learning about end-of-life care options.